 “I’d like to work as a social worker with youth, preferably teenagers, perhaps in juvenile detention centres, mental health programs, or drug and alcohol rehabilitation."

 It provides a safe environment for Aboriginal students and makes University more enjoyable and inviting.

 For Molly, university was a stepping stone to a career in healthcare, but it wasn’t until she attended Open Day that the best pathway to her dream career became clear.

 “I’m currently studying a Bachelor of Health Sciences, which is not where I originally thought I would be.
 I was at a loss at what I wanted to do but I knew I wanted to work with people and I wanted to work in health.
 I came to Open Day and had the chance to speak to students and faculty in different areas, but also got to learn a lot more about health at Sydney Uni.”

 Now three years into her degree, Molly’s pathway to her ideal career seems clear.

 “I see myself as health practitioner working with people on an everyday basis, but I also see myself as a researcher, something I never knew I had any interest in until I tried out a few units!”

 Whatever your pathway to uni may be, it is important to explore your options through our admission pathways— they may give you opportunities and lead you places you never thought possible.

 Open Day gave me the chance to speak to students and faculty in different areas.

 Whether you’ve set your mind on a particular course or are still considering your options, visit us on Open Day at the Admissions and Pathways Zone to explore the admissions pathways available to you.
-Register now to attend a mini-lecture or workshop on the day.
+Sign up to create your own personalised schedule so you don't miss out on a mini-lecture or workshop you're interested in on the day.